Was Baby Jesus an Illegal Immigrant? Fact, Fiction, and the Call to Mercy

 “In those days a decree went out from Caesar Augustus that all the world should be registered...
 And all went to be registered, each to his own town.” — Luke 2:1, 3 (ESV)

 The New Testament consistently teaches that believers are to be subject to the laws of the land.
-Joseph and Mary modeled this behavior by following the "ordinance of man," even during a difficult pregnancy and under the threat of persecution.
+Joseph and Mary modeled this behavior, even under the threat of persecution.

 “Let every person be subject to the governing authorities.
 For there is no authority except from God, and those that exist have been instituted by God.” — Romans 13:1 (ESV)

-"Be subject for the Lord's sake to every human institution, whether it be to the emperor as supreme, or to governors as sent by him to punish those who do evil and to praise those who do good." — 1 Peter 2:13–14 (ESV)
+“Be subject for the Lord’s sake to every human institution, whether it be to the emperor as supreme, or to governors...” — 1 Peter 2:13–14 (ESV)